| Title: | Variable Selection in Partial Least Squares |

 Loading weights are truncated around their median based on confidence intervals

 for modelling without replicates (Lenth et al.).
-The arguments passed to mvrV
+The arguments passed to mvrV include

-all possible arguments to cppls
+all possible arguments to cppls and the following truncation parameters

 (with defaults) trunc.pow=FALSE, truncation=NULL, trunc.width=NULL, trunc.weight=0,